Slaters was a successful restaurant chain from the Victorian era until the 1950s. It became one of the largest catering companies in the world.

 Harry Ramsden is the most famous name in fish and chips across the world.
 There are over 40 restaurants in Britain.

 Harry Ramsden (1888 – 1963) was the son of a fish and chip shop proprietor in Bradford, Yorkshire.
 He worked as a taxi driver and as a publican before enlisting in the army.
 After leaving the army in 1918, he set up a small fish and chip shop of his own.

-Ramsden built a large restaurant, in an attempt to take fish and chips upmarket, in 1931.
+Ramsden built a large restaurant in 1931, in an attempt to take his classic working class dish upmarket.
 Takings were £7,825 in 1937. £5,104 of sales were taken in the first class restaurant, and £2,721 were taken by the second class restaurant and take-away sales.

 Local mills and factories lacked staff canteens, and would often dispatch a member of staff daily to collect lunch from Ramsden’s.

-Ramsden’s nephew, Harry Corbett, the creator of the Sooty and Sweep puppets, would occasionally entertain diners with his piano skills.
+Ramsden’s nephew, Harry Corbett (1918 – 1989), the creator of the Sooty and Sweep puppets, would occasionally entertain diners with his piano skills.

 Ramsden was being chauffer-driven in a Rolls Royce by the 1940s.

 Ramsden revealed his three tips for cooking fish and chips in 1952:

 Always use haddock- there’s no finer fish for frying